njustesen/a2c_gvgai/README.md

   --game GAME           Game name (default=zelda) (default: zelda) --seed SEED           RNG seed (default: 0) --save-interval SAVE_INTERVAL
+  --resume EXP_ID       The experiment id to resume (default: None)
                         Model saving interval in steps (default: 1000000) --level LEVEL         Id of existing GVG-AI level (integer) to train on (default: 0) --fixed               A hack to enable a selector to always use the first generated level.
 Should be removed asap (default: False)